astronomer/astro-sdk/tutorial.md

-To view this log output, in the tree view of the DAG, click on the green box next to `transform_dataframe` and then on "Log" button.
+To view this log output, in the grid view of the DAG, click on the green box next to `transform_dataframe` and then on "Log" button.